javocsoft/ToucanClientAS/README.md

-# ToucanClientAS
+# Toucan Client
-This is the toucan_client ported to Android Studio
+A client library for Toucan, JavocSoft Push Notification service.
+This is the toucan_client library ported to Android Studio.

 ##Project Integration##